As an Amazon Associate I earn from qualifying purchases.

 - Reduce mixer speed to low and gradually add flour mixture.
 Mix until just combined.
 Cover bowl and chill in the refrigerator at least 1 hour and up to 3 days.
 If chilling longer than 1 hour, allow to sit at room temperature about 15 minutes before rolling into balls.

 - When you are ready to bake the cookies, preheat the oven to 350ºF.
 Line a baking sheet with parchment paper or a silicone baking mat.
 Set aside.

 - Pour the powdered sugar onto a large plate.
-Using a large cookie scoop, scoop the dough out of the bowl and roll into a ball with your hands.
+Using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies), scoop the dough out of the bowl and roll into a ball with your hands.
 Dough ball does not need to be perfect.
 Roll the ball of dough generously in the powdered sugar.
 Place no more than 8 balls of dough on a baking sheet at one time (4 rows of 2).
 Chill dough you are not using.

 - Bake cookies for 15-16 minutes or until cookies look mostly matte (not wet or shiny).
 Remove from oven and cool on the baking sheet for 3 minutes before transferring to cooling rack to cool completely.
 Store cookies in an airtight container at room temperature up to 10 days.
 Baked cookies freeze well, up to 2 months.
 Rolled cookie dough can be frozen up to 3 months.
 Roll in powdered sugar before baking and bake frozen.
 Add another 1-2 minutes to baking time.